Do you want to write a novel but are unsure how to write good fiction? Let's look at the skills you need to do it well.

 To get used to working with structure, it's important to get into the habit of thinking of a book idea in terms of structure, even before starting a first draft.

 When a story idea occurs to you, instead of letting it sit as a vague concept (e.g. MC goes on an adventure), try to divide it into the key components that would make up a story—why does MC go on this adventure?
 What prevents this adventure from going well?
 What is the goal of the adventure?
 How does MC change for the better or worse after this adventure?
+That will help you sketch out the character arc.

 Key components in a story's structure also contain the story's main scenes, which should turn on the driving Value for the story's plot type.
 In most stories, there are fourteen to twenty main scenes in a plot, and at The Write Practice, there are six main plot types that turn on different Values to consider: